 int max = Integer.MAX_VALUE; // Assigns maximum int value to max int min = Integer.MIN_VALUE; // Assigns minimum int value to min

-An integer literal of type long always ends with L (or lowercase l).
-The following are examples of using a integer literal of long type:
+An integer literal of type long always ends with ‘L’ (or lowercase ‘l’).

 long num1 = 0L; long num2 = 401L; long mum3 = -3556L;

 long variable is well within the range of the

 int data type, the assignment from long to int is not allowed without explicit type casting, as shown in the following example:

 int num1 = 5; long num2 = 25L; // A compile-time error.
 Even if num2's value 25 which is within the range of int. num1 = num2;

 If you want to assign the value of a